hwhang0917/OS-fall2019/assignments/hw2.md

 2. **(4.15) in Textbook: [1.0p]**
 * Determine if the following cases exhibit task or data parallelism
-		* Using a separate thread to generate a thumbnail for each photo in a collection
+		* CASE 1: Using a separate thread to generate a thumbnail for each photo in a collection
-		* Transposing a matrix in parallel
+	* CASE 2: Transposing a matrix in parallel
-		* A networked application where one thread reads from the network and another writes to the network
+	* CASE 3: A networked application where one thread reads from the network and another writes to the network
-		* The fork-join array summation application described in Section 4.5.2.
+	* CASE 4: The fork-join array summation application described in Section 4.5.2.
-		* The Grand Central Dispatch System
+	* CASE 5: The Grand Central Dispatch System

-*-->*
+*--> Answer:*
+	*case 1: exhibits data parallelism, using the same photo data to simulate multiple thumbnails across multiple cores* *case 2: exhibits exhibits data parallelism, using the entire matrix data to compute single operations on each thread to transpose the matrix*
+	*case 3: exhibits task parallelism, where two threads are performing unique operations within the network application* *case4: exhibits task parallelism, where multiple process are creating another process to perform join operation* *case5: exhibits task parallelism where multi-core system optimizes the system by granting thread management task to the kernel*